-Most of the data was found in the recent Snap, Inc. Q3 Report, which you’re welcome to read as well.
+Most of the data was found digging through Snap Inc. quarterly earnings reports.
 I wouldn’t recommend it–unless you’re literally read everything else there is to be read on the internet first.

 Pinterest is a mobile application that enables you to find information on the World Wide Web.
 It was founded by Evan Sharp, Ben Silbermann and Paul Sciarra in 2010.